verdaccio/website/website/blog/2019-05-13-the-new-docker-image-verdaccio-4.md

 ### Environment Variables

-To avoid mistakes we have renamed all environment variables being prefixed with VERDACCIO_.
-This will avoid future collisions and better understanding of the origin and usage of the variable.
-Here the full list of the new list of variables available in the new image.
+To avoid mistakes we have renamed all environment variables to be prefixed with `VERDACCIO_`.
+This will avoid future collisions and give a better understanding of the origin of the variable.
+Here is the full list of the new variables available in the new image.

 Property | Default value | Description
 --- | --- | ---